-The Current Landscape of European Football
+The Current Landscape of European Soccer

 Before discussing the procompetitive benefits associated with the ESL, it is important to outline the current state of European competition.
-Currently, there are two European soccer competitions, and both are offered by a single firm, the United European Football Association (UEFA).
+Currently, there are two European soccer competitions, and both are offered by a single entity, the United European Football Association (UEFA).
 UEFA controls both the UEFA Champions League and Europa League competitions.
-Both competitions follow a similar format: teams qualify based on their performance in domestic competitions from the previous season and may be relegated from the competition should they not perform well enough.
+Both competitions follow a similar format.
+Teams qualify based on their performance in domestic competitions from the previous season and may be relegated from the competition should they not perform well enough.
 The Champions League consists of those teams which finish at the top of their domestic competition, and the Europa League features teams farther down in the standings.

 2. The Antitrust Arguments Against the ESL

 The primary argument against the ESL is that the structure of permanent membership “creat[es] a protected market that restricts others from entering and may limit competition.”
 Opponents of the ESL argue that the league’s barriers to entry mirror those condemned by the European Commission in its penalization of Mastercard.
-Mastercard required merchants to use banks within their home countries to process payments, which prevented banks from “shopping for lower fees at banks in other European countries.”
+Mastercard required merchants to use banks within their home countries to process payments, which prevented merchants from “shopping for lower fees at banks in other European countries.”
 The Commission determined that the requirement “artificially raised the costs of card payments, harming consumers and retailers in the E.U.”

 3. The Procompetitive Benefits of the ESL